 One way to alleviate this problem is by following the software design principle of separation of concerns (SoC).
 In the context of HMI software, SoC means maintaining a clear separation between the layout of UI screens and the data to be displayed on them.

 "We applied this principle rigorously to every aspect of our new mapp View HMI solution," explains Portugaller.
-OPC UA To display a temperature value, for instance, the HMI application doesn't query the process variable in the control application, but rather the value provided by the OPC UA server on the machine's controller.
+For communication between the control and HMI applications, mapp View relies on the independent OPC UA standard.
+To display a temperature value, for instance, the HMI application doesn't query the process variable in the control application, but rather the value provided by the OPC UA server on the machine's controller.

 "The advantages of this type of architecture become particularly evident," notes Portugaller, "when it comes time to reuse one of the components, build a new variant of the machine or implement changes during maintenance."
 To modify the range of values for a process variable – even one that is displayed on 10 different UI screens – you just have to make the change once on the OPC UA server.
 This virtually eliminates the potential for copy-and-paste errors or overlooked instances.